- Home

 A will is a legal document that sets out what you want to happen to your assets after you die.
 These assets are called your estate and may include your house, land, car, bank accounts, jewellery, clothes, household goods or investments.
 A will can also record your wishes regarding guardianship plans for any children.

 Making a will is not difficult but it needs to be prepared and written in the right way to be legally valid.
 A will should be reviewed and updated as circumstances change.
-It is best to ask a lawyer to help you or contact the Public Trustee in your state or territory.
-For more information, call Cancer Council’s Legal Referral Service on 13 11 20.
+It is best to ask a lawyer to advise you, or contact the Public Trustee in your state or territory.

-Documents used for advance cancer planning
+Documents used for advance care planning

-State/ territory | Name for advance care directive | Name for substitute decision-maker |
+| State/ territory | Name for Advance Care Directive | Name for substitute decision-maker document |

 Voluntary assisted dying